openmhealth/sample-data-generator/README.md

 In either case, you should see output that looks something like

 ```
-Starting Application on frost with PID 15861 (/Users/emerson/crap/backend.jar started by emerson in /Users/emerson/crap)
+Starting Application on machine with PID 15861 (/Users/foo/backend.jar started by foo in /Users/foo)
 Refreshing org.springframework.context.annotation.AnnotationConfigApplicationContext@6e8d6976: startup date [Sat Jul 11 16:09:24 CEST 2015]; root of context hierarchy
 Registering beans for JMX exposure on startup
 Started Application in 2.056 seconds (JVM running for 2.998)